trailofbits/cb-multios/README.md

 $ ./build.sh
 ```

-This command will build both the patched and unpatched binaries in the `bin` folder of the respective challenge (`challenges/[challenge]/bin/`).
+This command will build both the patched and unpatched binaries in `build/challenges/[challenge]/`.

 ## Testing